OleksandrKvl/oleksandrkvl.github.io/_posts/2020-08-30-reducing-cmake-heap-usage.md

 For more complex configurations the economy is of course lower.
-Partly because there's an old parsing routine that allocates a lot and becomes the major memory consumer.
+Partly because there's an old parsing routine that allocates a lot and becomes the major memory consumer(I've fixed them in the [next post](https://oleksandrkvl.github.io/2020/09/06/reducing-cmake-heap-usage-2.html)).
 Here are results for heaptrack itself and Google benchmark configuration step (total allocated bytes (number of allocations)).

 Heaptrack: